 It is the responsibility of each University faculty, school, centre and service to ensure that its website complies with this policy.
 All web publishers should attend the Writing effective and accessible web content course and familiarise themselves with the guidelines for creating effective and accessible web content.

 Any third party contracted to develop a website or supply a system for the University is required to comply with this policy.
-Please note: if you are considering using an external web design agency, you should first contact the Web Editor team in the Public Relations Office (email@example.com).
+Please note: if you are considering using an external web design agency, you should first contact the Digital Communications team via email@example.com.

 If you have any enquiries regarding web accessibility at the University, please contact firstname.lastname@example.org.